sudhanshumall/Ansible-Basic-Tutorial/Lesson 5 - Lab Setup/README.md

 - Download Vagrant from https://www.vagrantup.com/downloads

+_Note: Here in this tutorial, we are using our local machine as Ansible Controller and it is totally fine if you want to use VM as a Ansible Controller.
+Only change would be to create a new extra VM and install Ansible on it, so it becomes your Ansible Controller and rest all steps would be same_

 **Steps to create VM using Vagrant**

 1. Create some folder where you want to keep your vagrant files